NordicWayInterchange/interchange/frontend/USERHELP.md

 In a browser, go to [the login page](https://napcore.npra.io/) and log in to the portal with the provided username and password.

-## Service Provider

-Service providers are the users of the system, be it a person or an integrated system.
-Service Providers use the Onboard API to communicate with the interchange in order to create Subscriptions, Capabilities or Deliveries.

 ## Capability

-Capabilities is like a schema for a data stream.
+Capability is like a schema for a data stream.
 It declares the headers of one or more data streams, and values or range or values for those headers.

 ### How to register a Capability?

 In order to be able to publish messages on the node, a capability and a delivery have to be created.
-We'll start by adding a Capability.
+We'll start by adding a capability.

 You can create a new capability by clicking on the "Add capability" button in the capability tab, or by going to this
 page: [Add capability](https://napcore.npra.io/capabilities/new-user-capability).
 Click on `My capabilities`,